shiva123-coder/neupane-kitchen/README.md

 ## Deployment
-- Project was deployed to Heroku and process are explained in detailed below :
+- Project was deployed to Heroku and process for setup and deployment are as below:
 #### Heroku setup
-1. Login to Heroku and create the app using create app button on heroku website
+1. Login to [Heroku](https://id.heroku.com/login) and create the app using create app button on heroku website once logged into the page.
 2. Give the desire name to the app and choose a region (In my case I have named my app as neupane-kitchen and choose a region as Europe)
 3. At this point, app has been created then click the resourses option and search for Heroku Postgres on add-ons section
 4. Select the Provision plan, for this project I have use the free plan by selecting ***Hobby Dev - Free*** plan